 - Providing over $10,000,000 to more than 30 Urban Open Space Projects throughout our jurisdiction, including awarding the first Measure Q grant to Bill’s Backyard: Bridge to Nature at the Children's Discovery Museum in San Jose

-- 208 different types of free environmental education programs to tens of thousands of members of the public in our preserves, and urban parklands offered in our preserves and urban communities
+- 208 different types of free environmental education programs to more than 20,000 of members of the public in our preserves and urban parklands

 - 700 currently active volunteers that participate in trail work, leading programs, and community outreach